DIY Halloween Garland – Cute and Funny Bats!

 This content contains affiliate links or sponsored elements, read our Disclosure Policy.

-This DIY Halloween Garland is Cute an fun to make décor.
-Simple use the free PDF or SVG to make the bats for the garland.
-This garland is a perfect not spooky Halloween decoration that is perfect for class rooms and other fun décor.
-This garland’s colors can be easily switched out to suit your theme!
+This DIY Halloween garland is cute and fun to make!
+Simply use the free PDF or SVG to create the bats for the garland.
+This garland is a perfect, not-too-spooky Halloween decoration, ideal for classrooms and other festive settings.
+The colors of the garland can be easily switched out to suit your theme!

 DIY Halloween Garland - Cute and Funny Bats! comes with a free pdf pattern and SVG file to make it easy to put together this not so scary decoration for Halloween.